raj03kumar/Data-Structures-and-Algorithm/README.md

 }
 ```
 ```
-PASSING POINTERS TO FUNCTION: we write *a, *b in the function, and when we r calling then we send swap(&a,&b).
-STACK VS HEAP: if we are storing memory dynamically by making a pointer then it gets stored in heap and act as a global variable.
+PASSING POINTERS TO FUNCTION: we write *a, *b in the function, and when we r calling then we send swap(&a,&b) STACK VS HEAP: if we are storing memory dynamically by making a pointer then it gets stored in heap and act as a global variable.
 So we have to deallocate the memory also